 Following the ruling, Samsung Australia announced that the 10.1 will be available "in time for the Christmas shopping period."
 The manufacturer also divulged that a 16GB WiFi-only model will be available for $579, and a 16GB 3G/WiFi version will cost a cool $729 AUD.

 Apple is famous for crafting beautifully designed products, but it is a little condescending to start giving design advice to its competitors.
 Nevertheless, this is exactly what Apple has done in a legal brief filed with their earlier request for a ban on Samsung's devices in the United States (a request which was denied by a district judge a few days ago).
-The legal brief from Apple describes both what their U.S. design patents cover and what the patents do not cover.
-The latter is especially interesting as they are essentially guidelines on what Samsung can do to avoid being sued in the future.
+The legal brief from Apple describes both what their U.S.

 The patent wars between Samsung and Apple are stretching everyone pretty thin, lawyers and judges from 10 countries are contending with over 20 cases, manufacturers are having to make last minute adjustments to devices, and most importantly reporters, including yours truly, are having a hard time keeping up with it all.

 Bringing the discussion stateside, on Friday a U.S. District Judge in California denied Apple's request for a preliminary injunction against Samsung.